zjlanthe/synthetic_data_insulator_blender/test_visio/README.md

 # test video
-here are some test results that training YOLOX model using train synthetic data.
+Here are some test results of the YOLOX model trained with synthetic dataset.